What is primaquine phosphate?

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take tablets.

 - If you are pregnant or plan to become pregnant.
 Primaquine phosphate should not be used during pregnancy.
 Talk to your health care provider about possible risks of taking primaquine phosphate during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of primaquine phosphate during pregnancy.
+Please refer to these guidelines for additional information.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Primaquine phosphate may affect the way other medicines or products work, and other medicines or products may affect how primaquine phosphate works.
 Ask your health care provider if there are interactions between primaquine phosphate and the other medicines you take.